-When a UK business is supplying goods to individual consumers within the EU there is currently a requirement for UK VAT to be charged until the value of the goods sold to an individual country exceeds the distance selling threshold, at which point there is a requirement to register for VAT in that country.
+Prior to 1 January 2021, when a UK business supplied goods to individual consumers within the EU there was previously a requirement for UK VAT to be charged until the value of the goods sold to an individual country exceeded the distance selling threshold, at which point a requirement to register for VAT in that country arose.
 For example, if the value of sales to individuals in France were to exceed their threshold in a year, there would be a requirement to register for VAT in France and to begin charging French VAT to the customers.
 The distance selling thresholds vary from country to country, but are generally approximately €35,000.

 With effect from 1 July 2021, the EU is removing the distance selling thresholds and in turn introducing new rules to prevent the need for multiple EU VAT registrations, however UK businesses will no longer be able to benefit from the distance selling thresholds from 1 January 2021, meaning a UK business selling goods to EU non-business customers must answer the question of what to do between 1 January 2021 and 1 July 2021, and then implement a plan for 1 July 2021 onwards.

 Options from 1 January 2021 to 1 July 2021

 From 1 January 2021, a UK business can treat the supply to EU customers as being a zero-rated export for UK VAT purposes.
 However, the issue here is that the goods would then be subject to import VAT on arrival into the EU, meaning that the customer would need to pay this import VAT in order to take delivery of the goods.
 This of course may not be in the best interests of the UK business on a commercial front.